alislaboratory/4BitCPU/README.txt

 	as the instruction only uses one register.
 The second can control forward or backward - if the LSB is 0, jump back.
 Otherwise, jump forwards.
 This way, I could even save memory by using other addresses already being used for other operations that will control forward and backward jumping in instruction memory.

+	Instruction memory: It is now 12-bit address and 12-bit data width - this allows for 2^12 = 4096 instructions.
+Each instruction is 12 bits, so this way it prevents having to use 3 clock cycles to fetch a single instruction if there were 4-bits - each address is split into 3 digit hex: xxx, where the MSB is the opcode and the the next two bits are operands 1 and 2 respectively.
+These will be split and fed into the control unit as necessary.

 -- CPU BEHAVIOUR --